makerdao/mips/MIP45/mip45.md

 In order to thwart this attack governance must be careful when setting `ilk.tip` and `ilk.chip` so as not to create this perverse incentive.

-### MIP45c20 Price Decrease Function Too Fast
+### MIP45c20 Price Decreases Too Quickly

-If the price function decreases too fast it can have the following consequences:
+If the price decreases too quickly it can have the following consequences:

 - the auction ends without any bid, then it needs to be reset and possibly this will keep happening
 - bidders end up having reverts due the auction ended before tx confirmation
 - bidders end up paying much less than what they were willing to pay (possibly generating permanent bad debt)

-### MIP45c21 Price Decrease Function Too Slow
+### MIP45c21 Price Decreases Too Slowly

-If the price function decreases too slow it can have the following consequences:
+If the price decreases too slowly it can have the following consequences:

 - auction price never catches up with the market price, eventually being reset
     - After the reset the price catches up, but is less than an optimal market price